 5. Another observation, and one I noted in this post here about Demon Reaver and roads, we again see how the fiery Targaryens use expansionism the same way that the manner as the Steel Angels.
 This portion of the history seems to tell the reader for the first concrete time just how old the Kingsroad is, and the circumstances that brought upon its development.
 Expansionism and “progress”.

 6. The phrasing here with the Manderly’s, “The size of the crowds surprised even their lord.
 “I had not known there were so many smallfolk in the city,” Theomore Manderly is reported to have said.
-“Where did they all come from?”, makes wonder if there is some truth to history that humans and other inhabitants hid in the various hollow hills around Westeros during a cataclysmic invasion; previous long night, previous dragon/fire attacks, etc.
+“Where did they all come from?”, makes wonder if there is some truth to history that humans and other inhabitants hid in the various hollow hills around Westeros during a cataclysmic invasion; previous long night, previous dragon/fire attacks, etc. This is what happens in other Martin stories like Dark, Dark Were the Tunnels, In the House of the Worm, and even …And Seven Times Never Kill Man.

 - Additionally regarding the Manderly’s, it appears as if they have always been the opportunistic family when it comes to joining/marrying in to a more powerful house.